CodeItAlone/FoucsBuddy/FocusBuddy/README.md

-# IRONCLAD
+# FocusBuddy

 **Social Accountability Engine**

-IRONCLAD is a brutal, execution-focused productivity app.
+FocusBuddy is a brutal, execution-focused productivity app.
 It uses social pressure and strict rules (no pausing, streak decay) to force consistency.

 ## Project Structure